Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Computable translation-like actions by

-\begin{thm}[Computable \thmref{t2}] A highly computable graph which is connected and has one or two ends admits a computable and transitive translation-like action by $\Z$, where the distance between a vertex $v$ and $v\ast1$ is uniformly bounded by 3. \end{thm}
+\begin{theorem}[Computable \Cref{thm:t1-translation-like-action-transitivas}] Let $\G$ be a graph that is highly computable, connected, and has either $1$ or $2$ ends.
+Then $\G$ admits a computable and transitive translation-like action by $\Z$, where the distance between a vertex $v$ and $v\ast1$ is uniformly bounded by 3. \end{theorem}

-Joining this with \thmref{t2} we obtain the following corollary. \begin{cor} A highly computable graph (resp. a finitely generated infinite group with decidable word problem) admits a transitive translation-like action by $\Z$ if and only if it admits a computable one. \end{cor}

-As discussed in the introduction, this shows great contrast between transitive translation-like actions and other infinite objects that arise in graph theory, at least from the perspective of computability theory.

-We now proceed with the proof, which is divided in different lemmas.
-Recall that \thmref{t2} was obtained by constructing a bi-infinite Hamiltonian 3-path (\propref{hamiltonian-3-trail-one-two-ends}).
-In its proof we constructed a sequence of 3-paths $(f_{i})_{i\in\N}$ satisfying certain conditions.
-We will show that these conditions are decidable, and this will suffice to compute the sequence by doing an exhaustive search.
-For this we will need to separate the one and two ended case.
-We start with the following result, which is used in both cases. \begin{lem} Let $\G$ be a highly computable graph which is connected.
-There is an algorithm which on input a finite set of vertices $V\subset V(\G)$, halts if and only if $\G-V$ has some finite conected component. \end{lem}

-\begin{proof} The intuitive idea is that we can discover a finite connected component of $\G-V$ by computing a finite but big enough subgraph.
-Let $v_{0}\in\G-V$, and for each $n\in\N$ let $\G_{n+1}$ denote the finite graph induced by all vertices $v$ in $\G-V$ with $d_{\G}(v,v_{0})\leq n+1$.
-Observe that if some vertex $v$ lies in $\G_{n+1}$ and its distance to $v_{0}$ is at most $n$, then we see all its $\G-V$ edges or neighbors in the finite graph $\G_{n+1}$.
-This if for some $n_{0}$ there is a finite connected subgraph of $\G_{n_{0}}$ which remains the same on $\G_{n_{0}+1}$, then it will remain the same for all $n\geq n_{0}$, and thus it is a finite connected component of $\G-V$.
-Thus the following algorithm proves the claim:

-For each $n\in\N$, compute $\G_{n}$ and $\G_{n+1}$, which is possible as $\G$ is highly computable, and do the following.
-Check if there is a finite connected component of $\G_{n}$ with no vertices in $\G_{n+1}$, and halt if this is the case. \end{proof} We now can show that in the one ended case, the property of being a bi-extensible 3-path is decidable. \begin{lem} Let $\G$ be a highly computable multigraph with one end.
-There is an algorithm which on input a finite set of vertices $V\subset V(\G)$, decides if $\G-V$ has no finite connected component.